FLABDUL/beng-thesis/README.md

 Run using Jupyter Notebook 'debug_masbcpp.ipynb'.

 ## Limitations
-Slow to comput fine mesh CADs and only .npy files supported for input and ouput.
+Slow to compute fine mesh CADs and only .npy files supported for input and ouput.

 ## Acknowledgements
 https://github.com/tudelft3d/masbcpp